neuroinformatics-unit/movement/docs/source/community/roadmap.md

 The roadmap outlines **current development priorities** and aims to **guide core developers** and to **encourage community contributions**.
 It is a living document and will be updated as the project evolves.

-The roadmap is **not meant to limit** movement features, and we're open to suggestions and contributions.
+The roadmap is **not meant to limit** movement features, as we're open to suggestions and contributions.
 Join our [Zulip chat](https://neuroinformatics.zulipchat.com/#narrow/stream/406001-Movement/topic/Welcome!) to share your ideas.
 We'll take community demand and feedback into account when planning future releases.

 ## Long-term vision
 The following features are being considered for the first stable version `v1.0`.